HK-0811/python-data-cleaning/Understanding Data/Readme.txt

 - Use Case: This dataset can be used for various analyses related to player performance, team strategies, and auction dynamics during IPL 2013.

-- File: [Link to dataset file or source]

 ### 2. [hr_data]